CiscoDevNet/pathman-sr/dCloud/README.md

 7. Open your Chrome Browser

-8. URL to launch Pathman_SR: [http://localhost:8020/pathman/client/pathman_sr/index.html](http://localhost:8020/pathman/client/pathman_sr/index.html).
+8. URL to launch Pathman_SR: [http://localhost:8020/cisco-ctao/apps/pathman_sr/index.html](http://localhost:8020/cisco-ctao/apps/pathman_sr/index.html).
 This assumes that your app is running on your local host.

-**NOTE**: Current code may need this url: [http://localhost:8020/pathman/client/build/index.html](http://localhost:8020/pathman/client/build/index.html)
+**NOTE**: Current code may use this url: [http://localhost:8020/cisco-ctao/apps/build/index.html](http://localhost:8020/cisco-ctao/apps/build/index.html)

 # What if I don't have Cisco Anyconnect installed?